sammsaski/DS5690_PaperReview/README.md

 This problem statement is a direct target of the concerns outlined above.
 First, it concerns itself with effectively increasing the context window length without performance degredation.
 Second, it neglects the quadratic increase in computational cost of training by leveraging pre-trained LLMs.

-Naively, we could try fine-tuning an existing pre-trained Transformer with a lnoger context window.
+Naively, we could try fine-tuning an existing pre-trained Transformer with a longer context window.
 Empirically, however, the authors found that models trained this way adapt to long context windows very slowly.
-Table 4 shows that training this way for long periods of time (> 10000 batches) resulted in only an effective context window length increase from 2048 -> 2560, whereas PI could do it up to 32768 in less than 1000 batches.
+Later on, we will discuss the authors' results using fine-tuning in which training this way for long periods of time (> 10000 batches) resulted in only an effective context window length increase from 2048 -> 2560, whereas PI could do it up to 32768 in less than 1000 batches.

 To answer these demands, the authors introduce **Position Interpolation** (PI).
 Position Interpolation linearly down-scales the input position indices to match the original context window size, rather than extrapolating beyond the trained context length, which may lead to catastrophically high attention scores that completely ruin the self-attention mechanism.